KingJamesH/AccessiStudy/README.md

 **Modern Interface:**
 - **Two-Column Layout**: Accessibility tools on the left, AI features on the right
-- **800px Wide Design**: Spacious layout that works on all screen sizes
+- **698px Wide Design**: Optimized layout that works on all screen sizes
+- **Compact Accessibility**: Settings use minimal horizontal space to prevent vertical scrolling
 - **Visual Hierarchy**: Clear sections with icons and descriptive labels
 - **Smooth Animations**: Hover effects and transitions for better user experience